-Financial liabilities and financial assets represented by loans and receivables are carried on the Balance Sheet at amortised cost (in long term assets/liabilities with accrued interest in current assets/liabilities).
-The fair value of a financial instrument can be assessed by calculating the present value of the cash flows that take place over the remaining life of the instruments.

-The calculations are made with the following assumptions:
+The borrowings and investments disclosed on the Balance Sheet are shown at amortised cost (in long term assets/liabilities with accrued interest in current assets/liabilities).
+Their fair value can be assessed by calculating the net present value of the cash flows that take place over the remaining life of the instruments (all Level 2) which provides an estimate of the value of payments in the future in today's terms.
+The calculations have been made using the following assumptions: